The 2020/21 NCAA college basketball season start date was pushed to Nov. 25, but there will be a season for sure.

 Moneyline bets, point spreads and over/under totals can also typically be built into multi-leg parlays and/or round robins.

-After the full tournament field is announced on March 15, the “madness” begins two days later with play-in games, culminating with the national championship game on April 6 in Atlanta.
+After the full tournament field is announced in March, the “madness” begins two days later with play-in games, culminating with the national championship game.
+Here are the key dates and venues for March Madness 2021:

 One other situation to note is what is referred to as the “squeeze the lemon” angle.
 This is when a hard-fought game is played until to the final buzzer, or better yet, into overtime.
 Both teams will potentially be tired or vulnerable in their next match.